 - Did you have a legitimate right to the property?

 - What is the value of the property?

 - Is the property recoverable?

-Why do I need an Okaloosa County Theft Defense Attorney?
+Why do I need an Okaloosa County Criminal Defense Attorney?

-The answer is simple; if you have been arrested for a theft crime in Okaloosa County, you need a defense team that knows how to protect your record.
+The answer is simple, if you have arrested for a theft crime, you need an attorney that knows how to protect your record.
 Do not let fear dictate whether or not you have an advocate on your side.
-Theft is considered a crime of dishonesty, which means that a conviction could cost you job opportunities, career advancement, or financial freedom.
-The cost of your freedom and your future rest on who you chose to defend you.
-You have options.
-You can enlist the help of the state funded Public Defender whom you may not meet until your court date or you can trust in a firm that has practiced criminal theft defense in Okaloosa County for over 16 years.
+Theft is considered a crime of dishonesty which means that a conviction could cost you job opportunities, career advancement or financial freedom.